 - Stir together the milk and the vinegar.
-Allow the mixture to set while you prepare the dry and the wet ingredients.
+Allow the mixture to sit while you prepare the dry and the wet ingredients.

-- Add the dry flour mixture, then the milk mixture, to the mixture in the large bowl.
-Do this in separate additions, adding first the flour, then the milk.
+- In separate and alternating additions, add the dry flour mixture then the milk and vinegar mixture to the wet ingredients in the large bowl.
+Add the flour first, then the milk.
 Follow with flour, milk, and flour.